Shruthajshetty/recipe/README.md

 4. Be sure to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](OurKitchen) file for details.
 ---
 Thank you for choosing OurKitchen for your culinary adventures.
 Happy cooking!